Exploring Kennedy Presidential History and Airline Aviation History in Dallas, Texas

 SIXTH FLOOR MUSEUM AT DEALEY PLAZA

 The Sixth Floor Museum at Dealey Plaza follows the events of a black day in U.S. history, November 22, 1963, and the assassination of the 35th President of the United States, John F. Kennedy.
-As Kennedy’s procession passed the Texas School Book Depository building, shots rang out striking the President and Governor John Connally who was seated in front of the President.
-Lee Harvey Oswald fired the shots from an open window from the sixth floor of the Depository building.
-Chaos ensued as Kennedy’s car was rushed to Parkland Hospital where the President was declared dead.
-Oswald would escape the Depository lockdown then later shoot policeman, J.D.
-Tippit before being arrested at the Texas Theater.
-Once in police custody, Oswald would be shot and killed by Jack Ruby during his transfer while in police hands.
+As Kennedy’s procession passed the Texas School Book Depository building, shots rang out, striking the President and Governor John Connally, who was seated in front of the President.
+Lee Harvey Oswald fired the shots from an open window on the sixth floor of the Depository building.
+Chaos ensued as Kennedy’s car was rushed to Parkland Hospital, where the President was declared dead.
+Oswald would escape the Depository lockdown, then later shoot a policeman, J.D.
+Tippit, before being arrested at the Texas Theater.
+Once in police custody, Oswald would be shot and killed by Jack Ruby during his transfer while in police custody.

 Sixth Floor Window